MindTheSystem/mindthesystem/src/pages/services.md

           systems inquiry must maintain enough unstructured space for exploration, iteration, and divergence for surprises to emerge and be exploited.

+          You will learn how to ask better questions, and demand higher standards and the right approaches from all the consultants whom you subsequently

+          work with, creating better outcomes for your stakeholders, and greater confidence within your organization.

+          *Ultimately, our assessment of decision quality is not based on whether the outcome was good or bad, but on whether the process was sound (Kahneman, 2011).*
       - type: grid_item
         title: Sagittis vitae et leo duis ut diam?
         content: >-